-The Environmental Studies program has long recognized the importance of the integration of teaching and research on the part of faculty, and in recent years has more fully integrated research into student learning as well.
+The Environmental Studies department has long recognized the importance of the integration of teaching and research on the part of faculty, and in recent years has more fully integrated research into student learning as well.
 Assessments reveal that this emphasis has enhanced significantly the critical thinking, collaborative, and discovery-based learning skills of our students.
-The Environmental Studies program is strongly committed to the principle that making connections to “real” research problems is invaluable to experiencing in depth the discipline in which students are working.
+The Environmental Studies department is strongly committed to the principle that making connections to “real” research problems is invaluable to experiencing in depth the discipline in which students are working.
 In addition, the Problems in Environmental Science course (BI 493) and our Environment and Society Course (ES118) have received acclaim and have generated both faculty and student presentations at national meetings, invited workshops, and book chapters.
-ES program faculty have also been campus leaders in incorporating service-learning opportunities into the Colby curriculum.
+ES department faculty have also been campus leaders in incorporating service-learning opportunities into the Colby curriculum.

 Our introductory course (ES118) has a strong interdisciplinary emphasis and is team-taught by faculty from the social and natural sciences.
 All lectures and discussion sections are designed to stress interdisciplinary linkages and the course also incorporates a significant research component.
 A comparative case study approach is used to investigate an environmental issue chosen from a student and faculty generated list.
 This approach helps students to appreciate the importance of gathering relevant evidence, evaluating its quality, and interpreting the results.
 Students report on their analysis of the research question in writing and orally.
 We believe that the new research component of this introductory course better prepares students to evaluate evidence and to undertake later research projects including the senior capstone.